 High sugar consumption- regardless of the source- can have extremely detrimental effects on your bone strength and quality.
 Here are some of the negative effects that sugary beverages like fruit juice may have on your bones:

-- AGEs and falls – Neurodegenerative diseases like Alzheimer’s Disease are advanced by the accumulation of AGEs, and create an increased risk of falls and fractures.10>/sup>
+- AGEs and falls – The risk of neurodegenerative diseases like Alzheimer's Disease increases with the accumulation of AGEs, which leads to an increased risk of falls and fractures.10>/sup>

 - AGEs and collagen – AGEs weaken collagen, one of the major components of bone, that gives bone flexibility and structure.11